-SCHEDULE OF FINDINGS 2 CFR § 200.515 DECEMBER 31, 2016
+Schedule of Audit Findings 2 CFR § 200.515 For the Year Ended December 31, 2017

-1. SUMMARY OF AUDITOR'S RESULTS
+1. SUMMARY OF AUDIT RESULTS

 (d)(1)(i) Type of Financial Statement Opinion Unmodified (d)(1)(ii) Were there any material weaknesses in internal control reported at the financial statement level (GAGAS)?
 No (d)(1)(ii) Were there any significant deficiencies in internal control reported at the financial statement level (GAGAS)?
 No (d)(1)(iii) Was there any reported material noncompliance at the financial statement level (GAGAS)?
 No (d)(1)(iv) Were there any material weaknesses in internal control reported for major federal programs?
 No (d)(1)(iv) Were there any significant deficiencies in internal control reported for major federal programs?
 No (d)(1)(v) Type of Major Programs' Compliance Opinion Unmodified (d)(1)(vi) Are there any reportable findings under 2 CFR § 200.516(a)?
-No (d)(1)(vii) Major Programs (list): Health Centers Cluster - CFDA # 93.224 and 93.527 (d)(1)(viii) Dollar Threshold: Type A\B Programs Type A: > \$ 750,000 Type B: all others (d)(1)(ix) Low Risk Auditee under 2 CFR §200.520?
+No (d)(1)(vii) Major Programs (list): Health Center Program Cluster: CFDA # 93.224 - Health Center Program (Community Health Centers, Migrant Health Centers, Health Care for the Homeless, and Public Housing Primary Care) (d)(1)(viii) Dollar Threshold: Type A\B Programs Type A: > \$ 750,000 Type B: all others (d)(1)(ix) Low Risk Auditee, under 2 CFR § 200.520?
 No